 The Eiffel Tower

 I Googled the Eiffel Tower to get some more information on it and learnt that not only was is erected in the same year that the Moulin Rouge first opened its doors (in 1889) but it’s also a sexual act.
 “To Eiffel Tower” someone.
-I won’t tell you what the act is but I’m sure you will Google it.
+I won’t tell you what the act is but I’d recommend Googling it.

 Everyone must go up the Eiffel Tower, it’s a right of passage when visiting Paris.
 I recommend getting the lift up and then walking down because walking down is a lot easier and more enjoyable than walking up and if you get the lift both ways then that’s a bit boring.